The BMS Phase I is a basic graduate course phase while Phase II is the doctoral research phase.

 At the end of Phase I students have to pass the oral Qualifying Exam in order to continue into Phase II.
 Phase I students must also use Phase I to find an advisor for their dissertation research in Phase II.
 Attending more than the one mandatory seminar is a good way to get to know professors and their research, to find out what the open questions in the field are and if the professor is willing to take on more PhD students.

-Advanced Courses: Besides the Basic Courses, the BMS offers Advanced Courses in each of the Research Training Areas.
+Advanced Courses: Besides the Core Courses, the BMS offers Advanced Courses in each of the Research Training Areas.
 Their aim is to bring students in a specific area to a level where they can engage in independent supervised research.
 Phase I students are expected to take at least two Advanced Courses, of which one must be a seminar course.
 The frequency with which Advanced Courses are taught and their specific contents vary.
 In most cases, they are self-contained one-semester courses (4 hours/week).
 At least one Advanced Course in each area is offered every semester, and each year at least one of them will be a seminar course.
 Advanced Courses are usually organized in close collaboration with one of the research training units associated with the BMS.

 Phase II (Doctoral research phase)